cbrew/stolcke-pcfg/README.md

 A compact Python implementation of the probabilistic Earley parser (Stolcke 1994/1995) with prefix probabilities and an adapter for constrained LLM decoding.

+Note: Portions of this codebase and documentation were authored with AI assistance.
+Please review changes with care and validate behavior in your environment before production use.

 ## Features
 - Normalized PCFG with log-space probabilities.
 - Earley parser tracking forward (alpha) and inner (gamma) scores.